 The γ-aminobutyrate/benzodiazepine receptor from pig brain.
-Purification and characterization of the receptor complex from cerebral cortex and cerebellum
+Enhancement of γ-aminobutyrate-receptor binding by the anaesthetic propanidid

 - Views Icon Views

 - Share Icon Share

 - Cite Icon Cite

 E F Kirkness, A J Turner; The γ-aminobutyrate/benzodiazepine receptor from pig brain.
 Enhancement of γ-aminobutyrate-receptor binding by the anaesthetic propanidid.
 Biochem J 1 January 1986; 233 (1): 259–264. doi: https://doi.org/10.1042/bj2330259